-By late 1916, 291 Marlborough was owned by Charles Philip Beebe.
-In October of 1916, he applied for (and subsequently received) permission to remodel the interior and also to replace the fourth floor bay with a “flat mansard roof.”
+On October 7, 1916, 291 Marlborough was purchased from Harriot Goddard’s estate by Charles Philip Beebe.
+That same month, he applied for (and subsequently received) permission to remodel the interior and also to replace the fourth floor bay with a “flat mansard roof.”

-By the 1920-1921 winter season, 291 Marlborough was the home of Frank Rollins Maxwell and his wife, Ella (Wickes) Maxwell.
+On September 1, 1920, 291 Marlborough was purchased from Charles Beebe’s guardian by Frank Rollins Maxwell and his wife, Ella (Wickes) Maxwell.
 They previously had lived in Brookline.
 He was sales manager of Thomas G. Plant Corporation, shoe manufacturers, and later would become president of the firm.
-They continued to live at 291 Marlborough in 1923, but had moved to an apartment at 256 Beacon by 1924.
+They continued to live at 291 Marlborough during the 1922-1923 winter season, but moved thereafter to an apartment at 256 Beacon.

-By the 1923-1924 winter season, 291 Marlborough was the home of Charles Pelham Curtis and his wife, Edith Goddard (Roelker) Curtis.
+On October 19, 1923, 291 Marlborough was purchased from the Maxwells by Charles Pelham Curtis, Jr. He and his wife, Edith Goddard (Roelker) Curtis, made it their home.
 They previously had lived at 6 West Hill Place.
-He is shown as the owner of 291 Marlborough on the 1928 Bromley map.
-They also maintained a home, Cressbrook Farm, in Norfolk.
+They also maintained a home, Cressbrook Farm, in Norfolk, Massachusetts.

 Charles Pelham Curtis was an attorney.
 In the 1930s, Edith Roelker Curtis began a career as an author of biographies and fiction.